open-connectome-classes/StatConn-Spring-2015-Coursework/hwk1/mcollar2/readme.md

 # HW1 :: Maxwell Collard

-The .HTML file was generated using IPython.
+The original project was created in IPython, and an HTML readout of the notebook is located at

 The .PY should run the code bits to make figures.